Sycamorers/vggt-qwen3/README.md

 # VGGT-Qwen3 RoomPlan – Complete Reproduction Guide

-This repo trains a VGGT + Qwen3 vision-language model to reason about indoor 3D scenes and (optionally) emit RoomPlan-style JSON actions.
+This repository trains a VGGT + Qwen3 vision-language model to reason about indoor 3D scenes and (optionally) emit RoomPlan-style JSON actions.

 ---